 If you have removed a diseased or pest-riddled tree, grinding a stump can help ensure that disease or pests do not spread.
 For those who choose to clean up the mess of stump grinding themselves, it is important that they understand exactly what they agree on.
 Most problems arise because people misunderstood the nature of equipment used for grinding stumps, process by which it would be removed, disorder of process, volume of debris created or potential post-grinding problems (such as root suckers) that can take years to remedy.
 To ensure that no new shoots appear even after grinding stumps, use a pruning saw or scissors to cut roots around base of stump.
 Systemic herbicides can also be absorbed into stumps and travel to roots through vascular transport system located in cambium layer between bark and inner wood of stump.
 Covering stump with mound of earth and applying nitrogen-based fertilizer can accelerate decomposition of remaining stump and root wood.
 Many complaints people have with stump grinding are due to fact that they had imprecise or unrealistic expectations of how process would work.

-Many of the complaints people have with stump grinding are due to the fact that they had imprecise or unrealistic expectations of how the process would work.
-Factors such as the diameter of the stump, the age of the tree, the type of soil, the root system and the number of stumps determine the cost of digging the stump. . .
+Factors such as diameter of stump, age of tree, type of soil, root system and number of stumps determine cost of digging up stump.